steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 So you have written an implementation for that new feature in your Rails app, but your team won't accept your Pull Request until there are unit tests.
 What's more, your changes are to private methods of a class.
 In frustration you shout, "How do I test this code!?"

-Testing private methods may seem difficult when not using TDD, but this article gives you two strategies that will make your life easier, so you can get your feature merged.
+Testing private methods may seem difficult when not using TDD, but this article gives you two strategies that will make your life easier, so that you can get your feature merged.

 # Test via the public interface